pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/singlediode.rst

 Computing key SDE I-V points
 ----------------------------
-Three points on the SDE I-V curve are typically of special interest for PV modeling: the maximum power (MP), open circuit (OC) and short circuit (SC) points.
-However, because the SDE is an implicit transcendental equation, it is not possible to directly calculate these points.
-Instead, pvlib provides several algorithms for computing these points.
+Three points on the SDE I-V curve are typically of special interest for PV modeling: the maximum power (MP), open circuit (OC), and short circuit (SC) points.
+Unfortunately, computing them is complicated by the SDE being an implicit transcendental equation.  pvlib provides several algorithms for computing these points.

 The most accurate and convenient function is :py:func:`pvlib.pvsystem.singlediode`.
 It provides several methods of computing these points: